A living glossary for Ethereum Localism and cosmo-local collaboration.

 Stakeholder Prototyping

-This practice helps ensure that solutions are contextually grounded, inclusive, and able to evolve with community feedback.
+This approach helps ensure that solutions are contextually grounded, inclusive, and able to evolve through ongoing feedback and real-world use.